Code-Institute-Submissions/jaydavis359-Molten-Java/README.md

 ## Credits

 * [W3Schools](https://www.w3schools.com/) and [Stack Overflow](https://stackoverflow.com/) for all kinds of help during the project.
-* Youtube channel[Code with stein](https://www.youtube.com/c/CodeWithStein/) For help with the logic for product reviews and blog comments
+* Youtube channel [Code with stein](https://www.youtube.com/c/CodeWithStein/) For help with the logic for product reviews and blog comments

 ### Images